Arts + Public Life Now Accepting Applications for Spring 2021 Paid Youth Arts Education Programs

 ...meet peers who share your interests?

-Join us for teen programs in design/build and arts administration.
-Led by Arts + Public Life and offered in partnership with After School Matters, these in depth programs cultivate teens’ creativity, social development, and leadership, while inspiring them to make a positive difference in their community through the arts.
+These in depth programs cultivate teens’ creativity, social development, and leadership, while inspiring them to make a positive difference in their community through the arts.
 Teens work alongside professionals to develop original work using real-world processes.
 All programs have a community stewardship and civic engagement focus.